SyphonArch/flash1dkmeans/README.md

 ### K clusters

-Uses the k-means++ initialization algorithm to find the initial centroids.
+Uses the greedy k-means++ initialization algorithm to find the initial centroids.
 Then uses the Lloyd's algorithm to find the final centroids, except with optimizations for the one-dimensional case.
 The algorithm is non-deterministic, but you can provide a random seed for reproducibility.